Bronze: Etymology

+Chambers Dictionary (1872) offers: "Bronze, bronz, n. an alloy of copper and tin, of a brown or burned colour ;"

 History

-The discovery of bronze enabled people to create metal objects that were harder and more durable than previously possible.
+The discovery of bronze enabled people to create metal objects that were harder and more durable than had previously been possible.
 Bronze tools, weapons, armor, and building materials such as decorative tiles were harder and more durable than their stone and copper ("Chalcolithic") predecessors.
-Initially, bronze was made out of copper and arsenic, forming arsenic bronze, or from naturally or artificially mixed ores of copper and arsenic.